Information for Volunteers

 The trip will only be canceled in the event of severe weather or dangerously high water levels.
 If the day is canceled, you will be notified via text.
 Unfortunately, if we do have to cancel, we cannot make up that day.

 Click here to volunteer for the 2019 WOW rafting trip.
 This link will open in a new window.

 Background form here.
 This form will need to be completed before you will be allowed to volunteer.
-Please mail, scan and/or email this form only, to the TCPWQ.
+Please mail, fax, or email this form to the TCPWQ.
 There will be no cost to you for the background check that will be ran through the Tippecanoe County Sheriff’s Department.
 Thank you for your willingness to volunteer.
 We look forward to seeing you on the water!